 A. We start planning for adult life before the end of Year 9.
 We provide Careers advice and guidance on what help and support he can expect if he moves on to a college.
 Colleges must (it is a legal duty) inform parents and students what support and help they will provide.
-Your son can also get help and guidance and face to face support from Camden services such as the Parent Partnership and Independent Support advisers.
-For further details visit the website. http://www.localoffer.camden.gov.uk/template/13/special-educational-needs-and-disability-information-advice-and-support
+Your son can also get help and guidance and face to face support from Camden services such as the SENDIASS and Independent Support advisers.
+Colleges receive direct funding to support students with additional learning needs.
+We will always guide and support all college applications, accompanying students to their interviews and communicating with the SEND department on your behalf.